Raknoche/Raknoche.github.io/_posts/2016-08-03-PoGo-Series-Making a Choropleth Map.md

 plt.figure(figsize=(30,20))
 plt.savefig('PoGo_DominantTeam')
 ```
 ![png](https://raw.githubusercontent.com/Raknoche/Raknoche.github.io/master/_posts/Images/PoGo_DominantTeam.png){: .center-image }

 # <a name="discuss"></a> Discussing the analysis results

 If we only look at the basemap result, we see that Team Valor is the most dominant team in 23 states.
-Team Mystic claims eight states, and ties for ownership with Team Valor in 18 states (including Peurto Rico and DC).
+Team Mystic claims eight states, and ties for ownership with Team Valor in 18 states (including Puerto Rico and DC).
 Team Instinct seems less popular, only having shared ownership of three states.
-In two of the states, we could not say that any particular team owned the state with statistical signifance.
+In two of the states, we could not say that any particular team owned the state with statistical significance.

 The popularity of the Pokemon Go teams are not as one sided as the Basemap would lead you to believe.
 Our interactive Bokeh plot shows that the majority of states are tinted purple when you account for the fraction of tweets from every team in the state.
 This indicates that even though Team Valor is the most dominant team in many states, Team Mystic is a close second in popularity.
-In fact, if we look at the total number of tweets about each team, regardless of the location of those tweets, we see that Team Valor represents 40 $\pm$ 1% of our tweets, Team Mystic represents 37 $\pm$ 1% of our tweets, and Team Instinct represents 23 $\pm$ 0.5% of our tweets.
+In fact, if we look at the total number of tweets about each team, regardless of the location of those tweets, we see that Team Valor represents 40 $$\pm$$ 1% of our tweets, Team Mystic represents 37 $$\pm$$ 1% of our tweets, and Team Instinct represents 23 $$\pm$$ 0.5% of our tweets.

 ```python